Written by Upsolve Team.

 Poverty levels for Bolling Afb, District Of Columbia

-District Of Columbia Fee Waiver Eligibility for Cases Filed On or After May 1, 2022
+District Of Columbia Fee Waiver Eligibility for Cases Filed In 2022

 Eligible for fee waiver when under 150% the poverty level.